williamDalston/FocusFlow/AppStore/APP_STORE_CONNECT_PRIVACY_DATA.md

 1. **Third-Party SDKs:** Most data collection comes from Google Mobile Ads (AdMob).
 This is normal and expected for apps with advertising.

-2. **HealthKit Data:** HealthKit data is stored by Apple Health, not by your app.
-You only read/write data with user permission.
+2. **Health Data:** HealthKit is not used in this version of FocusFlow.

 3. **Local Storage:** Data stored locally on the device (UserDefaults) typically doesn't need to be declared unless you sync it to a server.

 4. **Tracking:** The app uses App Tracking Transparency (ATT) for tracking.
 Users can opt out.

 5. **User Control:** Users can:
-   - Revoke HealthKit permissions anytime
    - Opt out of ad tracking in iOS Settings
    - Delete all app data from within the app